EDUCBA

 Decision Tree Types 1

 The decision node contains a condition to split the data.
 And the leaf node helps us to decide the class of a new data point.
-If any child is a pure node, that means it does not contain any condition; then we don’t need to split this node further.
+If any child is a pure node, it contains no condition; we don’t need to split this node further.
 Thus, we can easily classify our data when we get all the leaf nodes of our data set.

 How do we split the data set in a classification decision tree?